jimasp/behave-vsc/CONTRIBUTING.md

 ### Logging

 - You should `throw` for errors (see [Error handling](#error_handling)), and `showWarn` for warnings.
 This will log the error/warning and open a notification window to alert the user.
 - Log info to the Behave VSC workspace context output window and any active debug window: `config.logger.logInfo("msg", wkspUri)`.
-Preferred over `logInfoAllWksps()` where possible.
+Preferred over `logInfoAllWksps()` wherever possible.
 - Log info to all Behave VSC output windows (regardless of workspace): `config.logger.logInfoAllWksps`. *This should only be used where a workspace context does not make sense.*
 - Log info to the vscode test run output at the same time: specify the run parameter: `config.logger.logInfo("msg", wkspUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg")`.